Rocket Music Player is a music player application for Android devices with a wide range of features unavailable to the stock Android music players.

-No, Rocket Player (free) and Rocket Player Premium Unlocker will not use any of your mobile data and does not require a mobile connection to play your content.
+Rocket Music Player and Rocket Player Premium Unlocker will use a very small amount of your mobile data to download album art and use other features that require a connection.
+However, it does not require a mobile connection to play your content.

-With over 100,000 downloads of the free version of Rocket Player, we are confident that this app will work on your device.
-We have an above 4.0+ Ranking on the Google Play.
-We also have a support staff that will answer your questions and help you get the app working.
+With over 100,000 downloads of Rocket Music Player, we are confident that this app will work on your device.
+We have a 4.3 out of 5 rating on Google Play.
+We also have a dedicated support staff that will answer your questions and help wherever they can with your music experience on Android.

-We allow our users to use this app for free!
-As far as we know there is not other app available with the unique and powerful features that Rocket Player displays anywhere else.
+We allow our listeners to download this app for free!
+As far as we know there is not other app available with the unique and powerful features that Rocket Music Player displays anywhere else.
 Sure, there are some apps that allow you to try their features, but as far as we know, ours is the only one offered for free with these features.

-1. Uninstall both applications (Rocket Player & Rocket Player Premium Unlocker)
+1. Uninstall both applications (Rocket Music Player & Rocket Player Premium Unlocker)